jan-beukes/t-ascii/README.md

-# Epic ascii from images/camera
+# Epic ascii from image or camera/video

 ```
 QQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQ